wangqianwen0418/anywidget_react_demo/README.md

 # anywidget_react_demo

+Showcase how to incorporate React component in a jupyter notebook.

 I have been exploring [AnyWidget](https://github.com/manzt/anywidget) and saw some people asked how to use React Component with it.
 I hope this demo could be helpful.